Emergency Department (also known as Accident & Emergency)

-We treat patients in an emergency at our Accident and Emergency Department (A&E) at Stoke Mandeville Hospital.
+We treat patients in an emergency at our Emergency Department (ED) – also known as Accident & Emergency – at Stoke Mandeville Hospital.

-Also known as the Emergency Department (ED), we’re open 24 hours a day, 7 days a week.
-A&E treats patients with life threatening or serious conditions including:
+We’re open 24 hours a day, 7 days a week.
+ED treats patients with life threatening or serious conditions including:

 - chest pains